iptc/sport-schema/docs/schema-overview.md

 This has led to us creating several generic structures which allow us to capture richer information about people, teams and events.

+### Summary

+The model aims to describe three component parts that make up sports data.
+* The structure of a competition.
+For example matches with rounds within a competion instance that is within a competion series.
+* The participation in a competition, event or action.
+Teams, atheletes and officials actively particpate in competitive events and generate stats about that participation.
+* Membership in of a team.
+Particpation by individuals can be as part of a team.
+This is expressed in the membership part of the model.

+The follow section describes the patterns used for each of these componet parts of the model.

 ### Linking people to teams: the "Membership" class

 In a SportsML document, it is sufficient to say "Athlete A and